fkrein1/true-sheet-android-bug/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

-## Learn more
+## Maintenance Resources

-To learn more about developing your project with Expo, look at the following resources:
+For maintainers working with this Expo 52 template, here are helpful resources:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
+- [Expo documentation](https://docs.expo.dev/): Reference for fundamentals and advanced topics with [guides](https://docs.expo.dev/guides).
-- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-## Join the community

-Join our community of developers creating universal apps.
+- [Expo prebuild documentation](https://docs.expo.dev/workflow/prebuild/): Learn about the prebuild process and how to customize native code.
+- [Expo config plugins](https://docs.expo.dev/guides/config-plugins/): Understand how to modify native code without ejecting.
+- [Expo updates](https://docs.expo.dev/eas-update/introduction/): Learn how to push updates to your app without going through app stores.

+## Community Support

+Get help from the Expo community when maintaining this project:

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
+- [Expo on GitHub](https://github.com/expo/expo): View the open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions about maintenance issues.